 The seat of the bicycle is one of the most important aspects for comfort, and something that can give a lot of people trouble.

 In the quest for comfort, people can try adjusting their seat angles up or down.
-This isn’t recommended.
+We don’t recommend this.
 A seat angled down in front, while relieving pressure on the genitals in the short-term, will also slide you forward, meaning you expend more effort on staying in your seat that could be effort expended on going faster.
-It will also make you less stable, as more of your weight is balanced on your hip bones and less on your pubic bones.
+You’ll also be less stable, as more of your weight is balanced on your hip bones and less on your pubic bones.
 In the long-term, it will make you less efficient, and not dramatically improve your comfort.

 Angling your seat up is another tack people take in an effort to improve their comfort.
 The upward angle stops forward sliding, but it puts the forward end of the seat in the position of applying pressure to the genitals.
 It can also allow backward sliding, meaning effort is still expended to keep you in your seat.